Whip It (Nicki Minaj song)

-"Whip It" is a song by American rapper and singer Nicki Minaj, taken from her second studio album Pink Friday: Roman Reloaded (2012).
+"Whip It" is a song by rapper Nicki Minaj, taken from her second album Pink Friday: Roman Reloaded (2012).
 It was written by Minaj, RedOne, Alex Papaconstantinou, Björn Djupström, Bilal Hajji, and Hector and produced by RedOne and Papaconstantinou.
 "Whip It" is a Eurodance song that utilizes musical genres such as Europop and Euro disco, while also being influenced by other genres such as Latin freestyle, electronic dance, techno and electro.
 Lyrically, the song is about an attraction to somebody at a club.

-The song received generally mixed reviews from music critics, with some calling it one of the "better dance cuts" on the album while comparing it to artists such as Jennifer Lopez whilst others criticized it as "filler" and "generic".
-Due to digital sales from the album, the song charted in Canada, Japan, the United Kingdom and United States the week after the album's release.
-Minaj performed the song for the first time at Wango Tango.
+The song charted in Canada, Japan, the UK and US the week after the album's release.
+In the US, it peaked at number 23 on the Bubbling Under Hot 100 chart.
+Minaj performed the song for the first time at iHeartRadio's Wango Tango.

 Background and recording

 Following the success of Minaj's debut album, Pink Friday, Cash Money co-CEO, Brian "Birdman" Williams announced to Billboard that Minaj was aiming for a first quarter release in 2012.
 In November 2011, Minaj announced on Twitter that the album would be released on February 14, 2012, though it was later delayed to April 3, 2012.
 The album focuses on Roman Zolanski, one of Minaj's alter egos that was first featured on Pink Friday.
 "Whip It" was written by Minaj, along with Nadir Khayat, Alex Papaconstantinou, Björn Djupström, Bilal Hajji, and Wayne Hector.
 Production of the song was handled by RedOne, Alex P. Trevor Muzzy and Alex P were responsible for the song's recording, and they were assisted by Jon Sher.
 Muzzy and Ariel Chobaz mixed "Whip It" with assistance from Sher.
 Vocal editing of the song was handled by RedOne, Muzzy, and Alex P, while background vocals were provided by RedOne and Jeanette Olsson.
 Both RedOne and Alex P were solely responsible for "Whip It"'s instrumentation.

 On May 24, 2012, a poll was posted on Minaj's official website asking fans to choose the next single(s).
 The poll was divided into three categories.
 The second category prompted fans to choose between "Pound the Alarm", "Whip It", and "Va Va Voom".
 "Va Va Voom" had the most votes and won the poll.
 "Whip It" came in second place and "Pound the Alarm" came in third.
 Moments later, Minaj tweeted: "Oop.
 Just got word that radio 1 in the uk and nova & 2day fm in australia are runnin w/ #poundthealarm due to the amount of requests".